jvargh/EKS-Terraform-Accelerator/deploy/new_vpc/README.md

-# New VPC EKS Cluster Deployment
+# New VPC EKS Cluster Deployment in a Private EKS network

 The following steps walks you through the deployment of this example

-This example deploys the a Basic EKS Cluster with Managed Node group assuming following is available
+This example deploys a Basic EKS Cluster with Managed Node group  with the following pre-requisites

 - Existing VPC CIDR range and VPC ID
 - AWS Availability Zones
+- Security Group ID of the Bastion or Cloud9 host

 # How to Deploy